50enta/ws-challenge/README.md

 ## Part I – Answers for Debug Systems Issues

+#### Question 1

-1. Apparently there is a difficulty connecting to the DB service/server.
+Apparently there is a difficulty connecting to the DB service/server.
 In order to resolve this, I would choose to follow the steps below:

 * Backup the database;
 * Check the availability of the DB service/server;
 * make the DB service available (If the above is not complied with);

+#### Question 2

-2. Considering the infrastructure and the error presented:
+Considering the infrastructure and the error presented:

-* (2.1.)
-Everything indicates that the tomcat service is down.
+1. Everything indicates that the tomcat service is down.
 My first action would be to backup the application's database and then `start` the tomcat service to view the logs, if it doesn't start.

-* (2.2.)
-The following could be the possible issues:
+2. The following could be the possible issues:

    - **Tomcat Stopped**: Solution would be to start the service.

    - **Tomcat Server Overloaded:** restart the service and install a monitoring tool on the infrastructure (eg: _munin_) to identify the real cause in the next times.

    - **Connection problems between Reverse Proxy and Tomcat:** check if `.conf` file has been configured correctly.

    - **Blocking the listening port of the tomcat container/service:** enable the port on which the service runs.

-3.

-4.
+#### Question 3

+#### Question 4